Today I learned about foreign keys in GORM.

 // Has One

-// User owns a Company record
+// User owns one Company record

 // Here, User owns a Company, meaning this user has founded a company